 Where can I park?

-I want someone at Light Work to scan for me or make prints, can you do that?
+I want someone at Light Work to scan for me or make prints.
+Can you do that?

 Yes!
 Our Digital Services Lab offers competitive prices for making museum quality scans and prints for clients locally, nationally, and world wide.

-I have a strange or experimental printing project that I want to print at Light Work, can you help me?
+I have a strange or experimental printing project that I want to print at Light Work.
+Can you help me?

-We have done many strange experimental printing projects in the past.
+We have done many strange and experimental printing projects in the past.
 We print at all sorts of sizes on all kinds of materials.
 Contact us with the specifics of your project to see how we can help.

 How do I know the color on my prints will be right?

-We build all of our own custom ICC profiles with 3000 patch sets.
+We build all our own custom ICC profiles with 3000 patch sets.
 Our color management works very well indeed.